-Don’t mix up those two rules.
-What is important is, you shouldn’t be waiting that long anyway.
-I recommend that if you haven’t been able to get paid within 60 days of recording your lien or sending your bond claim, then you need to consider hiring a lawyer to pursue the claim.
+Do not mix up those two rules.
+What is important is, you should not be waiting that long anyway.
+We recommend that if you have not been able to get paid within 60 days of recording your lien or sending your bond claim, then you need to consider hiring a lawyer to pursue the claim.
 It is not going to get better just by waiting.

-Now there are lots of exceptions to these rules, and this is where we get into understanding some of the ways that maybe you think you lost your lien rights, but in fact you didn’t.
+Now there are lots of exceptions to these rules, and this is where we get into understanding some of the ways that maybe you think you lost your lien rights, but in fact you did not.

 Maybe You Only Think You Missed a Deadline, Seriously!

-So, maybe you think you lost your lien rights, but maybe you didn’t.
-So, let us talk about some reasons why you didn’t need to send a Notice to Owner.
+Maybe you think you lost your lien rights, but maybe you did not.
+So, let us talk about some reasons why you did not need to send a Notice to Owner.
 Below are some common exceptions:

 1. No NTO required when contracted directly with owner

-The first and most common is that you don’t need to send a Notice to Owner when you have a direct contract with the owner.
-But I think you should.
+The first and most common is that you do not need to send a Notice to Owner when you have a direct contract with the owner.
+But we think you should.
 It is strongly recommended that even if you contract with the owner, you notice the owner, especially with respect to residential jobs.
 They get this document in the mail and it is somewhat intimidating.
-That’s a good thing.
-It may cause the owner to be more concerned about now paying.
+That is a good thing.
+It may cause the owner to be more concerned about paying now.

 2. No NTO/NTC required when contracted directly with bonded contractor

-You don’t need a Notice to Owner (technically a Notice to Contractor on a Bonded job) when you have a direct contract with the contractor/bonded contractor.
-So, for example, if the job is bonded, let’s say it is a public job and that job has a bonded contractor, and you are the plumber on the job.
-Then you don’t need to send what is called a “Notice to Contractor” to the contractor which is equivalent to the Notice to Owner when you have lien rights.
+You do not need a Notice to Owner (technically a Notice to Contractor on a bonded job) when you have a direct contract with the contractor/bonded contractor.
+So, for example, if the job is bonded, let is say it is a public job, that job has a bonded contractor, and you are the plumber on the job.
+Then you do not need to send what is called a “Notice to Contractor” to the contractor which is equivalent to the Notice to Owner when you have lien rights.
 Because you have a direct contract with the bonded contractor.

-For example, there was a subcontractor who thought he didn’t have any claim because he was supposed to send the Notice to Owner but never did.
-But the job was bonded, and he had a contract with the general contractor who issued the bond.
+For example, lets us say there is a subcontractor who thinks he does not have any claim because he was supposed to send the Notice to Owner, but never did.
+The job was bonded, and he had a contract with the general contractor who issued the bond.
 So technically, he did not have to send the notice at all.
-So be aware, if you have a direct contract with a bonded contractor, you don’t need to send them a notice.
-But again, you still should.
+So be aware, if you have a direct contract with a bonded contractor, you do not need to send them a notice.
+But again, you should.

 You just say, anything over $500, or anything over $2,500, anything over $10,000.
-Whatever you want in your office, and you just say that when we have a job that is going to exceed that amount, we are going to notice it right away.
-And then you don’t have to worry about whether you sent a notice, or you didn’t send a notice.
+Whatever you want in your office, and you just say that when you have a job that is going to exceed that amount, you are going to notice it right away.
+And then you do not have to worry about whether you sent a notice or not.

 3. No Notice of Nonpayment required when contracted directly with the bonded contractor on a public project

 Now on the backside, which is when you need to record a lien, or make a bond claim, this is the 90-day notice.
-You don’t have to do that when you have a direct contract with the bonded contractor on a public job.
-So, let’s take my example again.
+You do not have to do that when you have a direct contract with the bonded contractor on a public job.
+So, let us take the above example again.
 The school board of the county that you are in hires a contractor, the contractor issues a bond, the contractor hires you because you are the plumber, the electrician or the roofer.

-You don’t need that first notice (notice to owner) because you have a direct contract with the bonded contractor.
-And on public projects as a sub to a bonded contractor, you don’t even need the second notice, the Notice of Nonpayment.
+You do not need that first notice (Notice to Owner) because you have a direct contract with the bonded contractor.
+And on public projects as a subcontractor to a bonded contractor, you do not even need the second notice, the Notice of Nonpayment.
 But again, it is still recommended that you send one.
 So, keep that in mind, that is another big exception that most people don’t know about.